-Read the 2019-20 ISEF Rules and Guidelines, the Rules Supplement document, the Rules Clarification, and the Dates to Remember documents.
-At this point, you should at the very least skim these document and keep them on-hand so when students begin forming research ideas and proposals, you will be able to give them direction by referring to the official rules and guidelines.
+Read the 2021-22 ISEF Rules and Guidelines and the Dates to Remember document.
+At this point, you should at the very least skim these documents and keep them on hand so when students begin forming research ideas and proposals, you will be able to give them direction by referring to the official rules and guidelines.

 As a teacher, you should log into the registration website as soon as possible.
 If you need assistance with this, I can help you.
 Please reach out!
 The director will send emails periodically with important announcements and fair updates.
 If you are not in the database, the director cannot send you the information that you need in order to keep you up-to-date.